 Read our full MSI MAG B550M Mortar review.

 AMD's budget Ryzen motherboard chipset, the A520, has largely slipped under the radar.
-While B350 and B450 motherboards were mostly regarded as being entry-level, A320 was strictly seen as resolutely low-end.
+While B350 and B450 motherboards were mainly regarded as entry-level, A320 was strictly seen as resolutely low-end.

 The introduction of B550 motherboards, and their associated move upward in price, left a big hole in the sub-$100 market.
 Enter the A520.
-If you’re on a tighter budget and don’t care about PCIe 4.0 or the overclocking support offered by B550, then the A520 motherboards might be exactly what you need.
-There’s cheap and there’s really cheap, but a decent A520 board can more or less do everything a board at double the price can.
+If you're on a tighter budget and don't care about PCIe 4.0 or the overclocking support offered by B550, then the A520 motherboards might be exactly what you need.
+There's cheap, and there's cheap, but a decent A520 board can more or less do everything aboard at double the price can.

-Then there’s the cherry on top which is support for AMD Ryzen 5000 series CPUs and Ryzen 4000 and 5000 APUs.
-Combine a Zen 3 CPU with a motherboard such as this ASRock A520M ITX/ac and you’ll be able to build an affordable and compact system that can beat a comparable Intel in any kind of workload.
+Then there's the cherry on top, which supports AMD Ryzen 5000 series CPUs and Ryzen 4000 and 5000 APUs.
+Combine a Zen 3 CPU with a motherboard such as this ASRock A520M ITX/ac, and you'll be able to build an affordable and compact system that can beat a comparable Intel in any workload.